tomha85/Reinforcement-Deep-Learning-Continuous-Control/README.md

 After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 This yields an average score for each episode (where the average is over all 20 agents).
-As an example, consider the plot below, where we have plotted the average score (over all 20 agents) obtained with each episode.

 ### Getting Started